Home Compare ALLE vs DPLM.L

 Allegion vs Diploma: Which Stock Looks Stronger in 2026?

-Allegion leads structurally, with valuation as the clearest single gap between the two profiles.
-Diploma still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Allegion holds the cleaner structural position, with the lead spread across valuation and growth.
+Diploma still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
 In the market, Diploma carries the stronger setup — intact trend against Allegion's broken trend.
 That leaves a split case: the structural lead stays with Allegion, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ALLE: Russell 1000, DPLM.L: STOXX 600).